oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 This specification defines two primary data formats:

-* SD-JWT: A format for signed, selectively-disclosable JSON content, together with a set of selectively disclosed claims
+* SD-JWT is a composite structure issued by the issuer that consists of the following:
   - A format for the payload of an Issuer-signed JWT containing selectively disclosable claims that include object properties (name-value pairs), array elements, and nested data structures built from these